-The Canterbury Hospital has been an Associated Teaching Hospital of the University since 24 July 1963.
-It is a general medical, surgical and obstetric hospital of 210 approved beds.
+The Canterbury Hospital, which was founded in 1928, has been an Associated Teaching Hospital of the University since 24 July 1963.
+It is a general medical, surgical and obstetric hospital of 210 approved beds and has a very busy accident and emergency department with over 35,000 attendances every year.

-The Hospital is now part of the Canterbury Area Health Service which also includes community health services.
+The Hospital is now part of the Canterbury Area Health Service.
 The area served is basically the Municipality of Canterbury and its immediate surrounds, the services provided being that of a district general hospital.
 The population served is approximately 135,000, which is made up partially of several predominant ethnic groups.
 This influences the type and level of services delivered to some extent.

-Visiting medical staff totals 60, salaried 7 and resident medical staff 18.
+Visiting medical staff totals 60, affiliates in obstetrics 25, salaried 5 and resident medical staff 26.